Get The Help You Deserve

 Mechanical Failures: Subway accidents may also be triggered by equipment failures.
 Brake malfunctions or door problems can compromise the safety and operation of subway trains, posing serious risks to passengers and transit workers.

 Platform Gaps: Inadequate platform gaps can lead to passenger accidents.
-Individuals may inadvertently slip or fall onto the tracks during the process of boarding or disembarking from trains, resulting in injuries.
+Individuals may inadvertently slip or fall onto the tracks while boarding or disembarking from trains, resulting in injuries.

-Turnstile and Escalator Malfunctions: Failures in turnstiles or escalators can lead to passenger injuries during entry or exit from stations.
+Turnstile and Escalator Malfunctions: Failures in turnstiles or escalators can lead to passenger injuries during station entry or exit.
 Malfunctioning access points can contribute to accidents and may require immediate attention.

 Inadequate Maintenance: Poor maintenance practices within subway systems can create unsafe conditions.
 This includes neglecting maintenance on trains, tracks, or station facilities, increasing the likelihood of accidents.